pry/pry/README.markdown

     148: end

-Note that we can also view C methods (from Ruby Core) using the `pry-doc` gem; we also show off the alternate syntax for `show-method`:
+Note that we can also view C methods (from Ruby Core) using the `pry-doc` plugin; we also show off the alternate syntax for `show-method`:

     pry(main)> show-method Array#select